7assanQ/YouTubeToMp3Mp4/README.md

 ---

-# Libraries needed for running the source code ouTubeToMp3Mp4_V2.3.py or older files
+# Libraries needed for running the source code YouTubeToMp3Mp4_V3.py or older files

 - pytube -> To install open command prompt(cmd) and type ```pip install pytube```
 - arabic-reshaper -> To install open command prompt(cmd) and type ```pip install arabic-reshaper```
 - python-bidi -> To install open command prompt(cmd) and type ```pip install python-bidi```
+- tkinter
+- OS

-- This code also using the OS library but it will be already installed once Python is installed, python-bidi might also be already installed.
+- This code also using the tkinter and OS library but these libraries will be already installed once Python is installed, python-bidi might also be already installed.
 (To install Python check any tutorial online)

 ---